Puqiyuan/apue/README.md

 example programs in this chapter, every program is named like "pxx.c", where "p" is the shorthand of "page", and "xxx" is the number of page.
 This convention also apply to other chapter directories, so the convention statement will not appear in other directories.

+All executable files are added to bin folder.